Clemson vs. Wake Forest NCAA Football Odds, Plays and Insights | November 20, 2021

 Wake Forest Stats and Trends

-- Wake Forest has played 10 games, with six wins against the spread.
+- Wake Forest has six wins against the spread in 10 games this year.

 - Wake Forest's games this year have hit the over on five of 10 set point totals (50%).

-- This year the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).
+- This season the Demon Deacons have 12 turnovers, one fewer than the Tigers have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.